apache/metron/metron-streaming/Metron-Pcap_Service/README.txt

-'hbase' module of 'opensoc' project contains the code to communicate with HBase.
+'hbase' module of 'metron' project contains the code to communicate with HBase.
 This module has several APIs ( refer IPcapGetter.java, IPcapScanner.java files ) to fetch pcaps from HBase.
 Following APIs have been created under this module implementation.

 APIs ( in IPcapGetter.java) to get pcaps using keys :